alexander-pastukhov/writing-games-with-python-and-psychopy/docs/09-christmas.md

 ## Christmas tree
 Let us start our Christmas decoration with a Christmas tree.
-You can download [the one I've found](material/pine-tree.png) (created by [isaiah658](https://openclipart.org/artist/isaiah658)) or find an image that you like.
+You can download [the one I've found](material/pine-tree.png)^[Created by [isaiah658](https://openclipart.org/artist/isaiah658).] or find an image that you like.
 Create your basic PsychoPy code to create a window (we will be using [Circle](https://psychopy.org/api/visual/circle.html#psychopy.visual.circle.Circle) later, so think about suitable units), an [ImageStim](https://psychopy.org/api/visual/imagestim.html#psychopy.visual.ImageStim) with a tree, draw it and wait for any key press.

 ::: {.rmdnote .program}
 Put your code into `code01.py`.